-The Cathay Pacific/HSBC Hong Kong Sevens is one of the biggest sporting events in the region – and one of the biggest parties on the city’s annual calendar!
+The Cathay Pacific/HSBC Hong Kong Sevens is one of the biggest sporting events in the region.
+And one of the biggest parties on the city’s annual calendar!
 It attracts some of the world’s greatest rugby players and thousands of fans from every corner of the globe.
 The three-day tournament takes place at Hong Kong Stadium at Causeway Bay, and features top teams playing lightning-fast, 15-minute matches.
 Here’s our quick guide to the fun.
 Plus, if you’ve missed out on tickets, learn about the activities around the Sevens in our wrap up of what’s on over Sevens weekend.

 #1 Rugby Sevens involves seven-a-side teams playing in seven-minute halves.
 Each game has two halves with a one-minute break in between.
 The final, however, is 20 minutes, instead of 14.